A Quantum Non-Gaussianity Criterion Based on Photon Correlations $g^{(2)}$ and $g^{(3)}$

 \emph{Proof of the inequality for Gaussian pure states}---The derivation in the previous part only serves as an indicator for the boundary.
 Here, we prove that the expression for $g^{(3)}_{\mathrm{b},-}$ is indeed a threshold for Gaussian pure states, i.e.\ that they fulfill

 Expanding the square, multiplying the inequality by $\Big[ G^{(1)} \Big]^3$ and rearranging it, we obtain

 Now we consider two cases.
 First, if the RHS is negative, the inequality is trivially fulfilled since $G^{(1)}$ and $G^{(2)}$ are positive.
 Second, for a positive RHS, we are allowed to square the inequality.
-Inserting the expressions for $G^{(n)}_G$ from Eq.~\eqref{eq:Gn_Gauss} with the expectation values for Gaussian states in Eq.~\eqref{eq:squeezed_state_exp}, dividing the inequality by $4 \sinh^4(r)$ (for readability) and rearranging leads to~\cite{supplement} \begin{widetext}
+Inserting the expressions for $G^{(n)}_G$ from Eq.~\eqref{eq:Gn_Gauss} with the expectation values for Gaussian states in Eq.~\eqref{eq:squeezed_state_exp}, utilizing $\theta = 0$ according to the derivation above, dividing the inequality by $4 \sinh^4(r)$ (for readability) and rearranging leads to \begin{widetext}

 \end{widetext} Since $\cosh(r) \geq \sinh(r)$, we see that for every negative term, the positive term in front of it is larger, hence the inequality holds for Gaussian pure states.